apicraft/detroit2014/OpeningSession.md

 And if, NO, then the two sessions remain as originally posted.

+## Proceedings

+Conveners of sessions, we will have a "how-to" session on creating the proceedings for your sessions by that wall at 10:20am.

 ## Public Safety

 The last item concerns public safety.